If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 We as a first-world society are in an interesting and fairly new place right now with respect to computing devices, the critical importance they serve in life today, and the unfettered inbound and outbound access they facilitate.
 Never before was such a strange, unintuitive, and utterly inscrutable device in pretty much every home and also had the power to materially affect ones well-being.

-So many aspects of life today is self-service now.
-A lot of it is for the better, but not all of it.
+So many aspects of life today is self-service.
+Some of it is for the better, but not all of it.

-Simple process, unskilled manual tasks were the first things to transition to self-service.
+Dead simple, unskilled manual tasks were the first things to transition to self-service.
+Here's a short list of things that have been self-service for decades.

-Retail self checkout ranges from simple to complex and frustrating, and remains today a vexing problem for retailers and the manufacturers of self-check kiosks.
-But all that pales compared to the wholesale shift underway to what is essentially self-service by moving so many critical life administrative duties online.
+But all that pales compared to the wholesale shift underway to what is essentially self-service by moving many of life's critical administrative tasks online.
+Duties such as dealing with government services, insurance, taxes, and other stuff.

 Now just imagine how bad it is for people that do have declining cognition or other limiting conditions.